Gluten Free Cheese Crackers — taste like Gluten Free Cheese Straws, but are easier to make — no special equipment needed.

 - Bake at 325 for 10-15 or until just barely lightly browned on the bottom (12 minutes seems to be the magic number for me).

-- For the crispiest straws/crackers, turn oven off and allow to cool slightly; put all the straws or crackers back in a warm oven to “dry out” (much like curing shortbread.
+- For the crispiest homemade cheese crackers with a wonderful texture, turn oven off and allow to cool slightly; put all the straws or crackers back in a warm oven to “dry out” (much like curing shortbread.
 I typically do this overnight.)
-The flavor won’t change, but they’ll taste crisper to start with and stay crisp much longer.
+The flavor won’t change, but they’ll be more like crunchy crackers and stay crisp much longer.

 © This Unmillennial Life ® by Regan Jones.
 All images & content on this site are copyright protected.
 Please do not use my images or content without my permission.